 6 – Printing your name without furigana

-When creating your Japanese business card, don’t simply write your name in English, especially if you have a foreign name difficult to pronounce for Japanese people.
+When creating your Japanese business card, don’t simply write your name in English, especially if you have a foreign name that is difficult to pronounce for Japanese people.

 Write your name in both English and Japanese by adding furigana (Japanese reading aid) above your name.
 In this case, use katakana (a Japanese syllabic writing system for foreign words) to add your name’s pronunciation.
 For example :

 This way, your Japanese business partner won’t feel embarrassed by not knowing how to pronounce your name correctly.
-In fact, the best option is probably to print your business cards in both English and Japanese (one language for each side).
+The best option is to print your business cards in English and Japanese (one language for each side).

-By knowing what to expect when exchanging business cards in Japan, you can make a great first impression.
-Just follow the guidelines mentioned above and you should be able to avoid any business card disasters.
+Knowing what to expect when exchanging business cards in Japan can make a great first impression.
+Just follow the guidelines mentioned above, and you should be able to avoid any business card disasters.

 Have you ever been to Japan for business or given your business card to someone there?
 Leave a comment below and let us know what your experience was like!

 Frequently Asked Questions About Business card Etiquette in Japan: